Chapter 1 Introductory Statistics in R

 Problem formulation - To perform statistical analysis correctly, you should:

-2. Understand the objectives.
-Again, often you will be working with a collaborator who may not be clear about what the objectives are.
-Beware of conducting “fishing expeditions”: if you look hard enough, you’ll almost always find something, but that something may just be a coincidence of no consequence.
-Also, sometimes an analysis far more complicated than what is really needed is performed.
-You may find sometimes that simple descriptive statistics are all that are really required.
+Beware of contextual problems that are “fishing expeditions”: if you look hard enough, you’ll almost always find something.
+But… that something may just be a coincidence of no meaningful consequence.
+Also, sometimes collaborators request a more complicated analysis is performed than is necessary.
+You may find that simple descriptive statistics are all that are really required.
 Even if a more complex analysis is necessary, simple descriptive statistics can provide a valuable supplement.

-3. Translate the problem into statistical terms.
+1. Translate the problem into statistical terms.
 This can be a challenging step and oftentimes requires creativity on the part of the statistician (in other words, not every problem fits into a neat little box like in an intro stats course!).
 Care must be taken at this step.

 • Beware of data entry errors.
 This problem is all too common, and is almost a certainty in any real dataset of at least moderate size.
 Perform some data sanity checks.